asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 What would this mean for our little `$ref` keywords?

 OpenAPI have in its most recent version 3.1, switched its default JSON Schema version to Draft 2020-12, the exact feature request for AsyncAPI.
-This, however, introduced a huge change to how you bundle references, I dont want to spend much time on this as [Ben](https://twitter.com/relequestual) and [Mike](https://twitter.com/PermittedSoc) described this entire change and what it means in terms of bundling in this great blog post: https://json-schema.org/blog/posts/bundling-json-schema-compound-documents#bundling-simple-external-resources.
+This, however, introduced a huge change to how you bundle references.
+I don't want to spend much time on this as [Ben](https://twitter.com/relequestual) and [Mike](https://twitter.com/PermittedSoc) described this entire change and what it means in terms of bundling in this great blog post: https://json-schema.org/blog/posts/bundling-json-schema-compound-documents#bundling-simple-external-resources.
 Besides this the release notes for Draft 2020-12 also offers some guidance which can be found here: https://json-schema.org/draft/2020-12/release-notes.html

-Besides having a bunch of new keywords that change the referencing behavior, such as `$dynamicRef`, `$dynamicAnchor`, `$anchor`.
-One of the key differences is that in [JSON Schema draft 2019-09](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-02), they changed their behavior of references where extra keywords are now allowed adjacent to `$ref`.
+Besides having a bunch of new keywords that change the referencing behavior, such as `$dynamicRef`, `$dynamicAnchor`, `$anchor`, pne of the key differences is that in [JSON Schema draft 2019-09](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-02), they changed their behavior of references where extra keywords are now allowed adjacent to `$ref`.

 But what does this mean exactly?
 Does this mean `$ref` overwrite any duplicate properties? or the other way around?

 Well, there is one thing we need to remember about JSON Schema.
 It is primary build for validation rules and how a validator can take input data and determine whether that input is valid against the Schema.

-This means, that if you have a JSON Schema using ref `$ref` such as:
+This means, that if you have a JSON Schema using `$ref` such as:
 ```json
 { "$ref": "./test.json", "minLength": 7, "maxLength": 12}
 ```